mustaphee/Loan-verification-deployment-Flask/README.md

 Project Structure
 This project has five major parts :

-PREPROCESSING-New.ipynb - This contains the jupyter notebook from which the model(final_modell.pki) was created to predict if a client would default or not based on training data in ('test.xlsx') file.
+Modelling.ipynb - This contains the jupyter notebook from which the model(Final_modelx.pki) was created to predict if a client would be eligible based on training data in ('data6.xlsx') file.

 app.py - This contains Flask APIs that receives clients details through GUI or API calls, computes the precited value based on our model and returns it.